-Thanks to the development of the internet, in recent years the stock exchange has become increasingly digital and it is now possible to play the stock market from home.
+Thanks to the development of the internet, in recent years the stock market exchange has become increasingly digital and it is now possible to play the stock market from home.
 All you need, in fact, is a computer (or tablet or smartphone) and an account with one of the many existing online brokers.
 Obviously, it is still possible to invest in the stock market in the traditional way, that is, relying on an advisor or opening investment funds in the bank.

 When we talk about playing the stock market from home we generally refer in particular to trading with CFDs (Contract For Difference), which allow us to invest in any market and to exploit the leverage, although obviously they are not the only form of investment that can be implemented.
 So let’s see how to play the stock market from home, what are the best brokers and the advantages and risks of this activity.